 If you want more options, you’ll be happy to know that MSR has a WindBurner cookware collection, allowing you to add accessories.
 For example, if you need more than a 1L pot, the WindBurner collection 1.8 Duo Pot can be purchased separately.

-Other important things to know is that the WindBurner has a pressure regulator as well as a boil-to-simmer control.
+Another important thing to know is that the WindBurner has a pressure regulator as well as a boil-to-simmer control.
 The pot is made of hard-anodized aluminum and has a built-in heat exchanger, in addition to a cozy to protect your hands.
 The lid is made for drinking, straining, and pouring, and is BPA-free.

 Color options for the WindBurner are either Red or Black, with either system retailing for $149.95.
-Total weight is 15.3 oz.
-Average boil time is 4.5 minutes for 1 liter of water.
+The total weight is 15.3 oz.
+The average boil time is 4.5 minutes for 1 liter of water.
 You can boil a total of 18 liters of water with one 227 gram fuel can.

 JetBoil created the MiniMo for actual cooking.
 One of the first things customers note is how sturdy the cooking cup is, including the metal handle.
 Though it may be compact, there is nothing delicate about this system.
 The cooking cup has a standard 1L capacity and the cup itself allows for a low utensils angle, making it easier to stir and eat from.